bdelacretaz/sling-adaptto-2016/README.md

 Kibana server can be accessed at http://localhost:5601.
 Index related to metrics data can be accessed at http://localhost:9200/_cat/indices

 TODO Saved Kibana Visualization

+## Asset Worker Processing

+Setup also includes `sling-asset-worker` which generate renditions for newly added `at16:Asset` nodes.
+Whenever any `at16:Asset` nodes is added a job is added to ActiveMQ queue for further processing.
+One of the asset worker would pick up the job and generate the renditions for it.

+    $ cd resources/assets
+    $ ./create-asset.sh http://localhost/content sling-logo.png foo-1.png
+    $ curl -u admin:admin http://localhost/content/foo-1.png.tidy.-1.json

+Last command should dump the json dump of all nodes under newly created `at16:Asset` node.

+    $curl -u admin:admin http://localhost/content/foo-1.png.tidy.-1.json

+There you can see a new node under rendition named `1280x1200`